Brian-Oseko/Coffee-Sales-Analysis-Project/README.md

 - 📈 Top 5 Customers Over Time

 ## Data Sources
 The dataset used for this analysis is the 'coffee_Data.xlsx' file.
-The dataset comprises three sheets: orders, customers, and products.
+It comprises three sheets: orders, customers, and products.

 ## Tools
 - Excel